GYan58/lhr-work/README.md

 # Usage
 1. Requirement: Python >= 3.6, Xgboost and Lightgbm

-2. The script "LHR.py" is the realization of LHR algorithm, parameters can be changed according to user's needs
+2. The script "LHR.py" is the realization of LHR algorithm, parameters can be changed under different cases

 3. The code named "Utils.py" contains the functions used in LHR